Driver incentives that work: 14 real-world fleet safety examples you can adopt

 Implementation: Created a "1,000 Points Club" where drivers achieving perfect GreenZone scores receive T-shirts, plaques, and public praise.
 98% of drivers use the Driver·i mobile app daily to self-coach with real-time scores.

-Results: Safety director reports that even the lowest performers moved to the top ranks in weeks.
+Results: The Safety director reports that even the lowest performers moved among the top ranks in weeks.
 Distracted-driving incidents fell dramatically, and overall safety performance improved.

 12. Tiered Annual Bonus